// This is a guest post from Andrew Durot at Ecomexperts, a specialized e-commerce development agency//

 Google Search Console Page Experience Report

-To view your Shopify store’s performance across 7 seven metrics and Core Web Vitals through field data from Chrome User Experience Report, use the Google Search Console Page Experience Report.
+To view your Shopify store’s performance across 7 seven new web performance metrics and Core Web Vitals scores through field data from Chrome User Experience Report, use the Google Search Console Page Experience Report.
 This report shows data strictly from the lab.

 What you should do now

 With the new Google Algorithm update, site performance has more bearing on determining search rank positions.
-Now, more than ever, it’s crucial to make sure your site loads quickly.
+Now, more than ever, it’s crucial to make sure your site loads quickly start by making general site speed improvements.
+This isn’t just to please Google, though.
+These changes are to improve user’s expereince on your site on all desktop and mobile devices.

-To optimize your Shopify store, start by identifying the problems causing slow site speed.
+To optimize your Shopify website and improve seo rankings, start by identifying the problems causing slow site speed.

 - Large images